0r4n63Ju1c3/pex1/README.md

 	- sudo cabal install numbers
 	- sudo cabal install random

+4. To call functions independently
-4. ghci pex1.hs
+	- ghci pex1.hs
 	- > Main> main
-	- follow instructions
+	- follow prompts

-5. if you want to compile
+5. if you want to compile use GHC
 	- ghc pex1.hs

 * Contact Andrew Lee for any questions